 Foreing investments, partnerships, joint ventures & acquisitions

 There is a growing number alliances between companies and R&D Centers.
-Both Catalan R&D centers or spin-off companies are becoming a valuable source of new discoveries for Pharma and Biotec companies.
+Both Catalan R&D centers or spin-off companies are becoming a valuable source of new discoveries for Pharma and Biotech companies.

-As for foreign direct investment, Catalonia is the 6th western European region in capital investment and job creation, and between 2013 and 2017 Catalonia concentrated 47.5% of FDI projects in Spain and 67.2% of FDI capital investment in Spain.
+As for foreign direct investment, between 2014 and 2018 Catalonia concentrated 37.5% of FDI projects in Spain and 42.6% of FDI capital investment in Spain.

 Investment opportunities for foreign companies

 Catalonia offers different investment opportunities in the life science industries.
 By value chain R&D, logistic centers, clinical trials and pharma subsector are worth highlighting.
 By fields and sector these are the main trends: